twse/random-stuff/Readable Fonts/Transliteration.md

 URW Palladio SKT (2002), by Ulrich Stiehl, is a font derived from URW Palladio.
 It contains diacritics used for transliteration of Classical Sanskrit, Vedic Sanskrit, Pali and Tamil languages.
 This font relocates capital Z acute to code 190 to comply with Adobe Standard Encoding.
 This font is designed for the German-Polish Friendship Fonts project.

-Washington Romanized Indic (2011), by Anshuman Pandey, is a program to write Indic languages in Latin script under TeX.
+Washington Romanized Indic (2011), by Anshuman Pandey and originally created by Thomas Ridgeway, is a TeX program released under GPL 2.0 license to write Indic languages in Latin script.
 The font resembles the CSX encoding.
-Washington Romanized Indic is released under the GNU GPL 2.0 license.
-Originally created by Thomas Ridgeway.

 Michael Witzel (Harvard University) modified the Original Garamond font in 1996 by naming it **Nina** and adding transliteration glyphs used for Malayalam, Pali, Prakrit, Classical/Vedic Sanskrit and Tamil.